Monacan Indian Nation: 17th century

-In 1656 several hundred Nahyssan, Mahock, and Rechahecrians (possibly Iroquoian-speaking Erie from present-day Pennsylvania) threatened both the Powhatan tribes and the settlers by camping near the James falls.
+In 1656 several hundred Nahyssan, Mahock, and Rechahecrians (possibly Iroquoian-speaking Erie from present-day Pennsylvania) threatened both the Powhatan weroancies and the settlers by camping near the James falls.
 A combined force of the Powhatan and settlers was sent to dislodge them.
-The Pamunkey chief Totopotomoi was slain in the resulting battle.
+The Pamunkey Weroance Totopotomoi was slain in the resulting battle.
 Historically the Monacan and Erie were trade allies, especially copper.

 The Monacan towns of Mowhemencho and Mahock were still occupied in 1670, when John Lederer and Major Harris recorded visiting them; they found that the men possessed muskets.
 Lederer recorded their tradition that they had settled in the area on account of an oracle 400 years earlier, having been driven from the northwest by an enemy nation.
 They told him they had found it occupied by the Doeg, whom they eventually displaced, in the meantime teaching them the art of growing corn.

 He recorded another Monacan tradition as follows: "From four women, viz.
 Pash, Sepoy, Askarin, and Maraskarin, they derive the race of mankinde; which they therefore divide into four tribes, distinguished under those several names."

-At the time of Lederer's visit, the tribe had about 30 bowmen or warriors, out of a total population of perhaps 100.
+At the time of Lederer's visit, the nation had about 30 bowmen or warriors, out of a total population of perhaps 100.
 Lederer also noted the towns of Sapon and Pintahae on the Staunton River.
 Batts and Fallam recorded the latter town as Hanahaskie in 1671.
 The 20th-century ethnologist Swanton considers this last to be a Nahyssan village.
 Around 1675 the Nahyssan settled on an island at the confluence of the Stanton and Dan rivers, upriver of the Occaneechi people.

-In 1677, the Monacan chief Surenough was one of several native signatories to the Treaty of Middle Plantation following Bacon's Rebellion.
+In 1677, the Monacan leader Surenough was one of several native signatories to the Treaty of Middle Plantation following Bacon's Rebellion.
 Virginian settlers and the Pamunkey encountered them, and the Manahoac, on the Upper Mattaponi and North Anna rivers in 1684.

-By 1699, the Monacan had abandoned their homeland, moving farther away due to European encroachment.
+By 1699, many Monacans were forced to abandon their traditional territory, fleeing farther away due to European encroachment.